DesiQuintans/librarian/cran-comments.md

 - R-hub (Ubuntu Linux 16.04 LTS, R-release)

+## Resubmission notes

+Changed link to CONDUCT.md in README to an absolute link for CRAN resubmission.

 ## R CMD check results

 There were no ERRORs or WARNINGs or NOTEs for the local R version that I tested.